 Public Buses in Singapore:

 Buses in Singapore fall under different Euro tiers generally based on their year of introduction.
 More modern buses are rated at higher Euro tiers as more low-emissions technology appear on the market.

-Euro VI engines typically use combine EGR and SCR technology to meet the stringent requirements.
+Euro VI engines typically combine EGR and SCR technology to meet emission requirements.